krishauser/Klampt/Cpp/docs/Manual-Planning.md

 - *Distance metric `d <- Distance(a,b)`
 - *Interpolation function `q <- Interpolate(a,b,u)`

-*: default implementation assumes Cartesian space
+*: default implementation provided, assuming Cartesian space

 The feasibility test is an _authoritative_ representation of C-space obstacles, and will be called thousands of times during planning.
 For sampling-based planners to work well, this must be fast (ideally, microseconds).